 White Texas Sheet Cake

-White Texas Sheet Cake is made in a saucepan just like chocolate Texas sheet cake, but it is flavored with vanilla and almond making it taste more like wedding cake.
+White Texas Sheet Cake is made in a saucepan just like our favorite chocolate Texas sheet cake recipe, but it is flavored with vanilla and almond making it taste more like wedding cake.
 It is perfect for parties, potlucks, BBQs and more.

 Slices of vanilla Texas sheet cake topped with vanilla icing and sprinkles stacked on top of each other showing buttery cake texture.

-Make homemade vanilla cake topped with smooth white icing in the simplest possible way.
-This cake is made like the chocolate Texas sheet cake, all in saucepans, but there’s no chocolate in site.
+With this recipe, you can make a homemade vanilla cake topped with smooth white icing in the simplest possible way.
+This cake is made like the traditional chocolate Texas sheet cake, but there’s no chocolate in site.

 Take a 13x18x1″ half sheet pan and get to work.
 This recipe makes enough buttery vanilla cake to feed a crowd with very little effort.